raohuaming/raohuaming.github.io/source/_posts/2014-03-21-emerging-dynamics-in-crowdfunding-campaigns.markdown

 <!--more-->

-{% imagec center # /images/sbp14/result1.png 1000 1000 "Figure 1: Prediction accuracies over time by using the values of money inflows and the selected significant time before cur- rent time" %}
+{% img center # /images/sbp14/result1.png 1000 1000 "Figure 1: Prediction accuracies over time by using the values of money inflows and the selected significant time before cur- rent time" %}

 The results based on the  the values of money inflows are shown in Figure 1: